isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>Where can I find the list of CCAs for DSA?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The 2025 DSA CCA list is available on our school website .
-The 2026 DSA
+<p>The 2026 DSA CCA list is available on our <a href="https://www.rivervalleyhigh.moe.edu.sg/information/dsa-integrated-programme/dsa2025/" rel="noopener nofollow" target="_blank">school website</a>.</p>
-CCA list will be published once the DSA Exercise commences.</p>
 </td>
 </tr>
 <tr>